Meera Kosambi

 Meera Kosambi (24 April 1939 – 26 February 2015) was an Indian sociologist.

 Biography

-She was the younger daughter of the illustrious intellectual, historian, linguist, statistician and mathematician, D.D.
-Kosambi, and granddaughter of Acharya Dharmananda Damodar Kosambi, a Buddhist scholar and a Pāli language expert.
-Her mother's name was Nalini Kosambi (nee' Madgavkar).
-She received a Ph.D. in sociology from the University of Stockholm.
+She was the younger daughter of the historian and mathematician, D.D.
+Kosambi, and granddaughter of Dharmananda Damodar Kosambi, a Buddhist scholar and a Pāli language expert.
+Her mother's name was Nalini Kosambi (née Madgavkar).
+She received a Ph.D. in sociology from the Stockholm University.
 She is the author of several books and articles on urban sociology and women's studies in India.

-For nearly a decade she served as Director of the Research Centre for Women's Studies at the SNDT University for Women, Mumbai.
+For nearly a decade Kosambi served as Director of the Research Centre for Women's Studies at the SNDT University for Women, Mumbai.
 She worked extensively on the 19th-century Indian feminist Pandita Ramabai, whose writings she compiled, edited and translated from Marathi.
 She has also translated and edited the autobiography and scholarly writings of her grandfather Dharmananda Damodar Kosambi.

 Kosambi died in Pune on 26 February 2015 after a brief illness.